 - And TNR does eventually eliminate feral cats and the proof is shown in colony size and the reduction of shelter intakes and euthanasia rates.
 Fewer cats hunting!
 (Read Does TNR Work in 2019?)

 - If the prey population decreases, seasonally or otherwise, the capture rate by cats decreases.
 Cats adjust their hunting behavior to catch the most abundant prey during their most abundant time.
 Young rabbits are often the preferred prey in spring when they are emerging.
 In most areas, birds are hunted in spring and summer when the young and stupid are easily caught, perhaps.
 Reptiles are also only hunted in warmer months.

 - Mother cats are more efficient hunters than males or non-mother females, fed or not.
 This means fixing cats also reduces predation.

 - As cats grow older, they tend to hunt less.
 Most studies on cats who hunt, the ones with the most successful number of kills were cats under 5 years old.

 Where Do Cats Hunt?

-Cats often return to areas where they have had hunting success previously, leading researching to believe cats have a sense of temporal permanence.
+Cats often return to areas where they have had hunting success previously, leading researchers to believe cats have a sense of temporal permanence.

 In many studies, even cats found in forests don’t usually hunt there and typically prefer hunting in fields and prairies.
 In fact, males are seen more often in forests than females in Europe, possibly because of their expanded range.